rescawen/Wenlei-Dai-Rankkauslista-Tsoha/documentation/userstory.md

             ORDER BY tournament.date_modified DESC
             LIMIT ?
 OFFSET ?

-- User can see the current amount of players signed up for the tournament in the blue bubble pill right to the name.
+- User can see the current amount of players signed up for the tournament in the blue bubble pill right to the name (this is the same for the rest of the tournament lists).

       SELECT COUNT(*)
             FROM account